KaranJangid8656/BasicCalculator/README.md

 # BasicCalculator
-A simple Python calculator for basic arithmetic operations
+A simple Python calculator for basic arithmetic operations.